This article is part of the Retirement Financial Life Equation (FRLE) series. It was initially published in March 2021 and updated in March 2026.

 If you sell a sizeable paid-for house or one with a lot of equity, you may be able to purchase a smaller one with no mortgage, even if you had a mortgage on the larger one.
 That can be a big help in managing expenses in retirement.

 You could sell and rent, but then you’ll need enough income to pay the monthly rental payment.
 (Some say it can be less costly to rent than to own.
-I’ve never done a detailed analysis of that, but I can see how it might be true.)
+I’ve never done a detailed analysis of that, but I can see how it might be true, especially when you factor in maintenance, property taxes, insurance, and the opportunity cost of capital tied up in home equity.)

-If you’re thinking about renting (which may be a good choice for many), keep in mind the “Rule of 300” that I explained in the last article.
+If you’re thinking about renting (which may be a good choice for many), keep in mind the “Rule of 300” that I explained in my previous mortgage article: For every $300/month in housing expenses, you need approximately $90,000 in savings (assuming 4% withdrawal rate) to fund that expense indefinitely.
+A $2,000/month rental, therefore, requires roughly $600,000 in additional retirement savings to sustain.

 2. Want to keep the house but need to make repairs (or want to make upgrades)?
 Use savings or take out a home equity loan (HEL) or home equity line of credit (HELOC).